1620 Gough STREET (AT Bush) SAN FRANCISCO, CA 94109 — TEL. (415) 775-1117

 Trinity+St. Peter's is a church in the Episcopal tradition in the Diocese of California.
 It's foundation in 1849 makes it the oldest Episcopal Church on the West Coast.
 The current building was erected on the corner of Bush and Gough Streets in San Francisco in 1893.
 The building, designed by A. Page Brown in the Norman style and built of Colusa sandstone, was modeled on Durham Cathedral.
 It survived the 1906 Earthquake and Fire without damage.

 The congregations of Trinity Episcopal Church and St. Peter’s Episcopal Church merged 2014 to become Trinity+St. Peter’s.
 The congregation’s new energy and momentum and their careful stewardship of the building have paved the way to take the church’s dedication to music and the arts into the 21st century.
-While members of Trinity+St. Peter’s serve those outside of the church with ministries in support of Open Cathedral, Next Door Shelter, and Street Soccer, we hope the building will one day serve to provide space for musicians and artists to dazzle the local community.
+While members of Trinity+St. Peter’s serve those outside of the church with ministries in support of Open Cathedral, Next Door Shelter, and Street Soccer, the building also serves to provide space for musicians and artists to dazzle the local community.

-The main sanctuary is now re-opened and our worship on Sunday mornings has now started in the main church!
+The main sanctuary is an acoustic and architectural marvel and our worship on Sunday mornings reflects the glory of the space!
 St. Peter's Hall, our recently recovered chapel space, is suitable for small intimate services or weddings up to 75 people.
 The lovely chapel was discovered underneath the scaffolding and materials left behind by a theater that once occupied the space.
 St. Peter's Hall is adjacent to the main sanctuary, where the E.M.
 Skinner organ is played for worship and for concerts.

 The Organ was completed in 1924 and is one of only two organs in the city built by EM Skinner, famed American pipe organ builder of the early 20th century.
 His other pipe organ is in the Legion of Honor.
 The Trinity Skinner has been recognized by the Organ Historical Society as having “exceptional historic merit.”